APPLICATION STRATEGY 2021: New Mexico Sheep & Antelope

 Rocky Mountain bighorn ram opportunities

 For those who want to have the combination of the best chance of drawing and the best chance at a successful hunt, contracting with an outfitter is a great way to go.
-The draw odds for the guided draw are 0.15%—not as good as the resident odds—but almost twice as good as the nonresident odds.
 Be prepared for a long wait, but you only need lightning to strike once for this once-in-a-lifetime opportunity.
 For more information on the guided draw, check out this article here.

 Just like with Rocky Mountain bighorn sheep, drawing a desert bighorn tag is a long shot, but not impossible.

 Draw odds in the guide draw are at 0.15%.
 Residents would do better to put in on their own since the guided odds are not as good as the resident odds.

 There is a theory that when the drought is at its worst, antelope are at their best.
 The folks who believe this tend to believe that it has something to do with how broad of a diet an antelope has and that the amount of protein and nutrients in his diet on a drought year is much higher than on years where there is a lot of grass.
 This results in large antelope.
 After many years of living in southern New Mexico, I would have to agree with this thought process.
 However, if this theory was, in fact, true, then for all of the doom and gloom we are expecting at this point for the upcoming deer and elk season, it should be the year of all years for giant antelope in New Mexico.